Jatt & Juliet 2: Cast

+Release

+Jatt & Juliet 2 was theatrically released on June 28, 2013.

+Home media

+It is the first ever Punjabi film to be released on Blu-ray.
+It can also be streamed on the Chaupal streaming service.

 Reception

 The Hindustan Times gave a positive review for Jatt & Juliet 2, praising the film's acting and music, while commenting that "audiences would do well to not compare the film with the original".
 On 25 October Jatt & Juliet became the first Punjabi Movie made in Punjab, India to have been released in Pakistan.
-The film has been released in Pakistan by Surya Basic Brothers Distribution and Whitehill productions in association with Yellow Hill Media and Entertainment (Pakistan).
+The film has been released in Pakistan by Surya Basic Brothers Distribution and White Hill Studios in association with Yellow Hill Media and Entertainment (Pakistan).

 Box office

-Jatt & Juliet 2' has emerged the biggest blockbuster of Punjabi cinema.
+Jatt & Juliet 2 has emerged as the biggest blockbuster of Punjabi cinema.
 The film has made a box office collections nearing ₹20 crore approx (All India).
 Jatt & Juliet 2 has broken all records in 12 days of run and established new benchmarks for the industry all over.